 April 2, 2020

 I do not want to die, I have many, many stories to edit.

 This month I'm in the A2Z Blog Challenge, with emotions for each letter with blurs about a story for that emotion.
-Then editing the written story in Grammarly.com and posting in Bublish.com and putting the story back the corrections into Scrivener to produce an epub, kindle, and book-on-demand.
+Then editing the written story in Grammarly.com and posting on Bublish.com and putting the story back the corrections into Scrivener to produce an ePub, kindle, and book-on-demand.